LiorZ/hdac8_thesis/thesis.rst

 	These features were of course, validated and perturbed in later phases.

 	We also figured that the default anchor chosen in the FlexPepDock protocol will not be optimal in our case, so we started with a predefined anchor that we found to be suitable, and verified its optimality later on when other sets of parameters were calibrated.
-Furthermore, since it is unlikely that the amount of sampling will be different from one template to another, we selected 2v5w since it is the one that has the best chances to serve as a template, due to the properties we mentioned earlier (primarily since it was solved with an actual peptide and not a small molecule)
+Furthermore, since it is unlikely that the amount of sampling will be different from one template to another, we selected 2v5w , due to the properties we mentioned earlier (primarily since it was solved with an actual peptide and not a small molecule)

 .. table:: Calibration of the amount of sampling.